gimenete/pagantis-ios/README.md

 Overview
 --------

 The SDK has a singleton object that you can always access anywhere using `[PAPagantis sharedInstance]`.
-You will need to import `#import "PAPagantis.h>"` first.
+You will need to import `#import "PAPagantis.h"` first.

 Usually read-only operations can be done calling just one method in that singleton.
 For example retrieving the list of customers.
 Other operations, usually operations that modify data, require to create a `PA...Request` object.
 For example to create a customer you first create a `PACreateCustomerRequest` object, you configure it with the desired values and finally you call the `createCustomer:customerRequest completion:` method in the `PAPagantis` singleton.